dfsp-spirit/webanimationtools/svg2apng/README.md

 * Delete the frames to avoid potential issues next time you use the scripts: ```rm frame_*.png```

 The ffmpeg script creates an output file named `animated.png` by default (if `--outputfile` was not used).
 Make sure to view this APNG file in a suitable application, like Firefox or Chrome.

-Software like MS Paint that does not support APNG will not display the animation, and typically displays only the first frame.
+Note: Software like MS Paint that does not support APNG will not display the animation, and typically shows only the first frame.